TylerofArk/can-of-books-backend/README.md

 Ver.
 1.0.1 08-29-2022 8:21pm - Application now has a fully-functional express server, with a GET route for the location resource.

 Ver.
-1.0.2 08-30-2022 8:26 - GET, POST, DELETE functionality was added to both the frontend and the backend of the application.
+1.0.2 08-30-2022 8:26pm - GET, POST, DELETE functionality was added to both the frontend and the backend of the application.

+Ver.
+1.0.3 08-31-2022 2:05pm - Added update book function to backend server

 ## Credit and Collaborations
 https://mongoosejs.com/docs